 - Do you offer catering?
-Creating a special catering category is helpful with items based on catering options.
+Creating a special catering Category is helpful with Items based on catering options.
 This will help to keep catering options outside the main view for regular order taking.

 - Are you a retail store?
 Software options, clothing sizes, and other product options are usually best turned into sizes, as they usually carry different prices.
-Some adjustments like color, finish, fabric, or material that apply to a broad range of items are often best turned into customizations, which can also have unique prices.
+Some adjustments like color, finish, fabric, or material that apply to a broad range of items are often best turned into Modifiers, which can also have unique prices.
 For example, you may only offer a pine table in two sizes, but you may offer a dark stain finish across all your furniture options.